Chemistry (2022 - 2024)

-Freshmen who intend to pursue a major in chemistry or biochemistry and are strong in mathematics and the physical sciences are strongly encouraged to take General Physics I and II as their second science sequence (concurrently with general chemistry) in the first year.
-This allows the physical chemistry courses to be taken as early as sophomore year if the mathematics prerequisites are completed, but should be balanced against the desire or need to take biology with chemistry in the freshman year and to defer physics (e.g., for students who are undecided, are considering a major in biology or neural science, and/or are on the pre-health track).
+Freshmen who intend to pursue a major in chemistry or biochemistry and are well prepared in mathematics and the physical sciences are strongly encouraged to take General Physics I and II as their second science sequence (concurrently with general chemistry) in the first year.
+This allows the physical chemistry courses to be taken as early as sophomore year if the mathematics prerequisites are completed.
+However, if students choose to take biology with chemistry in the freshman year they may wish to defer taking physics (e.g., for students who are undecided, are considering a major in biology or neural science, and/or are on the prehealth track).

-The core, described above, provides a basic background in chemistry.
+The core courses listed above provide a basic background in chemistry.
 Students are required to complete the courses in general chemistry, physics, and calculus prior to entry into CHEM-UA 651, 652 (the physical chemistry sequence), which is usually in the third year.
-Alternative programs are also possible.
 It is strongly advised that advanced-level chemistry course enrollment begin no later than the fifth semester of study.
 This allows at least three more semesters to complete all major requirements.

-Students interested in careers in medicine, dentistry, or basic medical sciences may wish to consider the major in biochemistry.
-Coursework in biology is required for such students for admission to schools of the health professions.
+Students interested in careers in medicine, dentistry, or basic medical sciences may wish to consider the major in biochemistry, which recommends additional courses in biology.
+Together these courses satisfy admission requirements for schools of the health professions.
 The appropriate preprofessional adviser should be consulted for details.

 Major in Chemistry, B.A.

-The minimum major requirements, in addition to the core courses cited above, are completion of the Physical Chemistry Laboratory course (CHEM-UA 661), Inorganic Chemistry (CHEM-UA 711), and two advanced chemistry elective courses for the B.A. degree.
+In addition to the core courses cited above, the minimum major requirements are Physical Chemistry Laboratory (CHEM-UA 661), Inorganic Chemistry (CHEM-UA 711), and two advanced chemistry elective courses for the B.A. degree.
 Please note that Advanced Independent Study and Research (CHEM-UA 997, 998), Senior Honors in Chemistry (CHEM-UA 995, 996), and Mathematics of Chemistry (CHEM-UA 140) do not count as advanced electives for the major.

 Major in Biochemistry, B.A.